sigasi/sigasi_insights/content/releasenotes/sigasi-2.20.md

 In addition to the Sigasi Pro features this Sigasi Premium release
 brings:

--   Net search (find loads and drivers at RTL code level) \[Update: this release now takes direct connections inside architectures into account\]
+-   Net Search (find loads and drivers at RTL code level) \[Update: this release now takes direct connections inside architectures into account\]